mntzrr/monux/README.md

 ## Getting started

-1. Install nikau to each of your systems.
+1. Install nikau to each of your systems using one of these methods:.

     a.
-Latest stable release: `cargo install nikau`, and then use `~/.cargo/bin/nikau` to run the binary
+Stable release: `cargo install nikau`, and then use `~/.cargo/bin/nikau` to run the binary.

     b.
-Latest `main`: `git clone https://git.sr.ht/~nickbp/nikau && cd nikau && cargo build`, and then use `./target/debug/nikau` to run the binary
+Latest `main`: `git clone https://git.sr.ht/~nickbp/nikau && cd nikau && cargo build`, and then use `./target/debug/nikau` to run the binary.

     c.
 Docker image: `docker-server.sh` and `docker-client.sh` provide example `docker run` commands.
 Note that `--privileged` is required and this has security implications.
 Get a list of available tags (based on commit SHAs) from [here](https://github.com/users/nickbp/packages/container/package/nikau).

 2. Run `nikau server` on your server machine